openfun/xblock-configurable-lti-consumer/README.md

 ```

 Note that the `--process-dependency-links` `pip` option is only required to
-install or test this Xblock as a standalone package.
+install or test this XBlock as a standalone package.
 If you plan to install it
 in a base Open edX installation, then you can safely miss this option as the
 only package dependency should already have been resolved.